• Introduction of living environment of each station

 On the other hand, what are the characteristics of a "livable city"?

-While there are cities in Chiba Prefecture that people say they "don't want to live in," there are also "easy-to-live-in" cities that are chosen by many people.
-So what are the characteristics of an easy-to-live-in city?
-What they have in common is a good balance of good public safety, low disaster risk, and a rich infrastructure for daily life.
-Other key points include the convenience of commuting to work or school, and the generous government services available for childcare and elderly support.
+While there are cities in Chiba Prefecture that people say they "don't want to live in," there are also "easy-to-live-in" cities that many people choose.
+So, what are the characteristics of an easy-to-live-in city?
+What they all have in common is a good balance of good public safety, low disaster risk, and a well-developed infrastructure.
+Other key points include convenient commuting to work or school, and generous government services such as childcare and elderly support.

-Here, we will introduce the specific conditions of a "livable city" from three perspectives that you should know in order to avoid making a mistake when choosing a home.
+Here, we will introduce the specific conditions for a "livable city" from three perspectives that you should know in order to avoid making a mistake when choosing a home.

 A balance between public safety, disaster risk, and convenience